ariffnorhadi/s51445-lab4-web2/README.md

 # s51445-lab4-web2
 This is my first full stack web development project I've ever built in my life.
 It is called the Insurance Management System.
-I submitted this assignments late.
+I submitted this assignment late.
 Maybe few months after the deadline.
 I'm just happy that I made it the best I can.

 Step after you clone this project:
 1. Open Xampp, on Apache and MySQL